TB2A-TE Thermo-Bob Kit

 This kit is for the 2022 KLR650 as it adds a digital coolant temperature gauge to your bike.

-This kit fits all years of the KLR600 and KLR650, but is directed at the 2022 KLR as the bike does not have a coolant temperature gauge from the factory.
-This kit utilizes a modified Thermo-Bob 2 called the “2A”, which is machined differently to add a port for a temperature gauge.
+This kit fits all years of the KLR600 and KLR650, but is directed at the 2022 KLR specifically because the new KLR does not have a coolant temperature gauge from the factory.
+This kit utilizes a modified Thermo-Bob 2 called the “2A”, which is machined differently to add a port for a temperature gauge sensor.
 The kit includes a Trail Tech digital temperature gauge plus a drilling template to mount it properly on your 2022’s dashboard, just below the factory instrument panel.
 It also includes black, stainless attachment hardware for a professional look that mimics the factory layout.
-A Trail Tech digital tachometer is a $39.95 option.
+A Trail Tech digital tachometer is a $54.95 option.

 Kawasaki cut corners in the KLR cooling system, and the Thermo-Bob modifies your cooling system to operate like automotive systems have for decades.
 In stock form, the KLR runs too cool when ridden in temps below about 80 – 85F.
 The cooler outside it is, the worse a stock bike is.
 Plus, the factory cooling system relies on surges of cold coolant every 30 seconds at the bottom of the cylinder to control engine temperature… just look at the plots of actual measured temps.